 Why was I so quick to tolerate and excuse in the past?

-I’m sure a lot flies over my head, but ultimately, because people can’t help but communicate who they are, they eventually unfold and the truth now holds a higher value than my subscription to hope.
+I’m sure a lot flies over my head, but ultimately, because people can’t help but communicate who they are, they eventually unfold and the truth now holds a higher value than my subscription to potential.
 I’m more reliant on my gut than I am on words.
 I’m happier.
 I’m calmer.
 And I no longer feel guilty for assuming that I’m dealing with a duck if it’s in a pond, quacking and has feathers.
-I’m not so ashamed to connect the dots in a way that correlates with REALITY, as opposed to someone else’s version of it.
+I’m not so ashamed to connect the dots in a way that correlates with reality – as opposed to someone else’s version of it.

 If I notice deception, I bring it up in the most clear way possible, AFTER I’ve had some time to process it.
 Once I address it, I’m then able to make a rational decision that I feel good about acting on.
 I used to need to catch people in the same kind of deception that I would to engage in with myself because for a moment, it allowed me to feel like I wasn’t as contradictory as I knew (and I’m sure everyone else knew), I was.